jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 #### 2.2 Directory junction ``mklink /j`` in an automatically-mounted virtual disk ``.vhdx`` (recommended)

-1. Go to disk management and create a ``.vhdx`` virtual disk.
+1. Go to disk management and create a ``D-VDisk.vhdx`` virtual disk.
 Use a small size, like 100 MB or 1 GB.
 The real size occupied is only relevent to the sizes of files that are put inside.
 2. Initiate the virtual disk, format it as ``NTFS`` and assign it a letter D.
 3. Open a command window (PowerShell or CMD) and type a command like: